Bulb co-founder says latest energy venture takes ‘very different’ approach

 The company, now in its fourth year with about 90 employees, builds and runs large-scale batteries designed to provide electricity to the grid when wind turbines and solar panels are not generating power.

-Field recently bought its biggest site in England, a battery project in the South West which it says is capable of powering 500,000 homes for four hours.
+Field recently bought its biggest site in England, a battery project in the North East which it says is capable of powering 500,000 homes for four hours.

 The company hopes to capitalise on a fast renewable energy transition in the UK, after Labour set a target of decarbonising the power system by 2030.